liamdmcgarrigle/n8n-nodes-zoho-calendar/README.md

 # If you want a custom node
 Please reach out to me using the info on [my GitHub page](https://github.com/liamdmcgarrigle).  \
 Nodes can be built for the community as well as privately just for one organization.

+# Bugs/Contributing/Feature Request

+If you have a bug to report or a feature request, please [submit a GitHub issue](https://github.com/liamdmcgarrigle/n8n-nodes-zoho-calendar/issues/new) with as much detail as you're able to give.

+Feel free to submit PRs, but please get in touch with me first to make sure I am willing to add the feature before you spend the time on it.

 # Documentation